Korea Foundation: Global networking

 The Korea Foundation invites distinguished individuals to enable them to obtain firsthand knowledge and experiences about Korea.
 It also implements exchange programs for next-generation leaders and youths to facilitate future-oriented people-to-people relationships.
 In addition, the foundation organizes and supports international forums, which serve as a regular channel of dialogue at the non-governmental level.
 It also provides grants to important think tanks and research institutes conducting Korea-related policy research, including the Brookings Institution, the Center for Strategic and International Studies (CSIS), and the Woodrow Wilson International Center for Scholars, all in Washington, D.C., as well as the International Institute for Strategic Studies (IISS) in London, among others.

-Culture and arts exchange
+Arts and cultural exchange

 The Korea Foundation organizes and supports a wide variety of performances and exhibitions presenting Korean culture and arts.
 It also offers support for cultural programs held at the Korean sections of prestigious international museums in order to make Korean culture more accessible to global audiences.
 To help foreign residents in Korea acquire a better understanding of Korea and provide the Korean public with an opportunity to learn more about foreign cultures, the foundation hosts a variety of arts and cultural events through its KF Global Center and the KF Gallery.
 Since its inception, the foundation organized over 1,000 exhibitions, performances and festivals, and helped establish 28 Korean galleries at prominent overseas museums, including the British Museum in London; the Metropolitan Museum of Art in New York and the Guimet Museum in Paris; among others.